vitringr/vault/_Tasks.md

+- Create and write about, even an essay, _Utilities-first Paradigm_.

+- Explain accessible science design, which is one of the goals with my website.

+- N-body problem

 - Investing in competition vs learning the art.
 Differences.
 How one of the most effective way to produce champions is having a trainer that has mastered the art coaching a student who excels at competition.

 - Prejudice is kinda necessary to have.